-If multiple OC4J instances are set up behind a load balancer, the Web Clipping Repository and HTTP proxy must be configured identically on all OC4J instances before you join them to the load balancer.

-Web clippings have definitions that must be stored persistently in the Web Clipping Repository hosted by an Oracle Database server.
-In a multiple middle-tier environment, all instances of OC4J must store definitions in the same repository.
+- If multiple Oracle WebLogic Server instances are set up behind a load balancer, the Web Clipping Repository and HTTP proxy must be configured identically on all Oracle WebLogic Server instances before you join them to the load balancer. - Web clippings have definitions that must be stored persistently in the Web Clipping Repository hosted by an Oracle Database server.
+In a multiple middle-tier environment, all instances of Oracle WebLogic Server must store definitions in the same repository. - The Load Balancer must be session-enabled.

-In addition, all instances of OC4J must have identical HTTP proxy configurations.

-• The Load Balancer must be session-enabled.
 If it is not, the first request connects, but subsequent requests, which may be routed to a different instance, fail.